observIQ/application-helm-charts/charts/apache-airflow/README.md

  under the License.
  -->

-# Helm Chart for Apache Airflow
+# Custom Helm Chart for Apache Airflow (intended for dev use)

 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/apache-airflow)](https://artifacthub.io/packages/search?repo=apache-airflow)

 [Apache Airflow](https://airflow.apache.org/) is a platform to programmatically author, schedule and monitor workflows.

 ## Introduction
+> This is a custom helm chart intended only for development purposes

 This chart will bootstrap an [Airflow](https://airflow.apache.org) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.